Typeerror: takes 1 positional argument but 2 were given ( Solved )

 Other Solution

-The other way to solve this typeerror is making the method of the class to static method.
+The other way to solve this TypeError is making the method of the class to static method.
 This way you don’t have to add the self-argument for the method.

 You have to just decorate the method with the @staticmethod above the function name.